-- Environment: creating the right conditions and a level playing field for digital networks and innovative services to flourish;
+- Shaping the environment for digital networks and services to grow and thrive

-- Economy & Society: maximising the growth potential of the digital economy.
+- Maximising the growth potential of the European digital economy

 In its description of the aims of the Digital Single Market Strategy, the Commission points out that:

 - At present, barriers online mean citizens miss out on goods and services: only 15% shop online from another EU country.

 - Internet companies and start-ups cannot take full advantage of growth opportunities online: only 7% of SMEs sell cross-border.

 - Finally, businesses and governments are not fully benefitting from digital tools.
 The aim of the Digital Single Market is to tear down regulatory walls and finally move from 28 national markets to a single one.

 The Commission considers that DSM can create opportunities for new startups and existing companies in a market of over 500m people, potentially contributing €415 billion per year to Europe's economy, create jobs and transform our public services.

 The Commission also believes that an inclusive DSM offers opportunities for citizens, provided they are equipped with the right digital skills.
 Enhanced use of digital technologies can improve citizens' access to information and culture, improve their job opportunities and promote modern open government.